StringEpsilon/verlauf/README.md

 **Future**:

--   [ ] Replace all code borrowed from history.
+-   [ ] Replace the code borrowed for unit tests.
--   Make preserveSearch = true the default.
+-   [ ] Make preserveSearch = true the default.

 ## Name